Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Experiments

 \subsection{Google Research Football}

-In this section, we test our approach against state-of-the-art policy-based MARL baselines on another multi-agent benchmark named Google Research Football (GRF).
-In GRF academic scenarios, we control left-side agents without the goalkeeper and attempt to score facing opposing defenders and the opposing goalkeeper.
-Following MAPPO \citep{yu2021surprising}, we use sparse rewards with both SCORING and CHECKPOINT for our approach and all baselines, while using the official simple 115-dimensional vector~\cite{kurach2019google} as the observation.
-Each agent has a discrete action space of 19, including moving in eight directions, sliding, shooting, and passing.
+In this section, we test our approach against state-of-the-art policy-based MARL baselines on another multi-agent benchmark {} \textit{Google Research Football} (GRF).
+In GRF academic scenarios, {we control the agents on the left side, and attempt to score against the opposing team's defenders and goalkeeper.} Following {the evaluation settings of} MAPPO \citep{yu2021surprising}, we use sparse rewards with both SCORING and CHECKPOINT for {the evaluation of } our approach and all baselines, {and we use} the official \textit{simple115v2} ~\citep{kurach2019google}, an 115-dimensional vector as the observation.
+Each agent has a discrete action space of size 19, including moving in eight directions, sliding, shooting, and passing.

-As shown in Figure \ref{fig:grf_per}, we benchmark our approach on three different GRF scenarios, which are 2-agents control scenario $\mathtt{Academy\_Pass\_and\_Shoot\_with\_Keeper}$, 3-agents control scenario $\mathtt{Academy\_3\_vs\_1\_with\_Keeper}$, and 4-agents control scenario $\mathtt{Academy\_Counterattack\_Hard}$.
-In GRF scenarios, agents must coordinate timing and positions to organize offense to seize fleeting opportunities.
-The cooperation between agents is difficult to coordinate because of the sparsity of agents' crucial movements.
-Our TAD framework forces agents to consider the sequential information from previous ones during training, which promotes coordination among agents for achieving sophisticated cooperation.
-Compared with the state-of-the-art policy-based algorithm MAPPO, our approach achieves superior performance in the most challenging scenario $\mathtt{Academy\_Counterattack\_Hard}$.
-HAPPO achieves comparable performance in $\mathtt{Academy\_3\_vs\_1\_with\_Keeper}$ but fails in the other two scenarios, further showing its weak adaptability in various environments.
-Meanwhile, TAD-PPO still achieves similar performance to TAD-PPO-T, illustrating the generality of our TAD framework.
+We benchmark our approach on three different GRF scenarios with 2, 3, 4 agents respectively (\cref{fig:grf_per}).
+In GRF scenarios, agents {are required to coordinate timing and positions, orchestrating an offense to capitalize fleeting opportunities.} The {coordination} between agents is difficult {} because of the sparsity of {feedback on} agents' crucial movements. {} TAD framework {requires agents to assimilate sequential information from their preceding agents' actions during training, which fosters enhanced coordination for sophisticated cooperation.} Compared with the state-of-the-art policy-based {baselines of MAPPO and HAPPO}, our approach achieves superior performance in the most challenging scenario \texttt{Academy\allowbreak\_Counterattack\allowbreak\_Hard} on GRF and achieves comparable performance in other scenarios, {highlighting the generality} of the TAD framework.